-Air Monitors and Gas Detectors require regular maintenance service.
-These detectors typically use Electro-Chemical (EC) sensors, that are similar to a battery, in design and function.
-Electro-Chemical (EC) sensors have a typical shelf and working life of 1-4 years.
-Manufacturers usually place a date code on the sensor the indicates the year of manufacture.
-Sensor replacement is based on the age and performance of a sensor, when tested with calibration gas.
+Gas Detectors require regular maintenance service.
+These detectors typically use Electro-Chemical (EC) sensors, that are similar to a battery, in design.
+Most Electro-Chemical (EC) sensors have a typical shelf and working life of 2-3 years.
+Manufacturers place date codes on each sensor that indicate the year of manufacture.
+Sensors should be replaced at regular service intervals to prevent failure during use.

 Typical maintenance service includes: sensor replacement, filter replacement, pump cleaning, battery and sample tube replacement.
 Safety Instruments provides a written estimate that itemizes all labor and parts required prior to performing any repairs.
 As outlined in OSHA 1910.146(d)(4), the employer must provide equipment that is properly maintained.